The definitive guide to pregnancy tests

 How Stix Works

 A standard Stix order includes two pregnancy tests (for peace of mind), a detailed instruction card with information about how to use the tests and what the results mean, and a personalized thank you note from Stix founders for supporting our mission.
 Additionally, Stix offers next-day delivery at your convenience.
-You can choose to order as many tests as you’d like, or try our autoship option.
-This option is great for women trying to conceive and those with irregular periods, like us, who test for peace of mind.
-This provides you with pregnancy tests every 2, 4, 8, or 12 weeks, and you can cancel at any time.
+You can choose to order as many tests as you’d like, or try our subscription option.
+This is great for those trying to conceive and anyone with irregular periods, like us, who test for peace of mind.
+This provides you with pregnancy tests every 4, 8, or 12 weeks, and you can cancel at any time.
 We don’t want buying a pregnancy test to be something you even have to think about.

 Who is Stix for?